Prof. Mark Nelson, Spring 2025

 An alternate approach to training a deep neural network to act in an environment is to "evolve" it, using a computational simulation of the process of evolution by natural selection.
 Introduction to evolutionary computation, with a focus on applying it to evolving neural networks.

-Week 8: Open-endedness
+Week 8: Open-endedness and project discussion

 So far we've always given the AI system a specific, quantifiable goal up front: win a game, minimize driving time, etc. Intelligent lifeforms seem to operate in a more open-ended way.
 Survey of some of the main ideas in open-ended AI.
 Intrinsic motivation; novelty search; meta-level architectures.
+Discussion of final projects.

-Week 10: Language models
+Week 9: Language models

 Introduction to modeling natural language text computationally.
 Text as data; tokenization; language modeling as autoregressive sequence modeling ("predict the next word").
 Markov-chain / n-gram language models.
 Using models for discriminative and generative tasks.

-Week 11: Large (neural) language models (LLMs)
+Week 10: Large (neural) language models (LLMs)

 Scaling up to modern language models based on (usually) very large neural networks.
 Vector word embeddings; neural sequence modeling; pre-training; the Transformer architecture.
 Prompt engineering; in-context learning; evaluating base models.

-Week 12: Tuning base models
+Week 11: Tuning base models

 Specializing a "base" pre-trained LLM to further tasks.
 Fine-tuning on new data; supervised instruction-tuning; reinforcement learning from human feedback (RLHF).
 Evaluation again: Turing tests; human-performance benchmarks; debate over what (if anything) a chatbot really "knows".

-Week 13: Building bigger systems out of LLMs
+Week 12: Building bigger systems out of LLMs

 Ways to either put LLMs inside another system, or the other system inside the LLM, to build end-to-end AI software.
 Retrieval augmented generation (RAG); constrained generation; language model crossover; neurosymbolic AI; intelligent agents.

-Week 14 (half week): Generative image models
+Week 13: Generative image models

 An introduction to diffusion-based generative image models.
 We can't go as deep into these as we did into LLMs, but they are another large sub-field.
 Commercial models like OpenAI Dall-E, Adobe Firefly, and Midjourney, and open-source models like Stable Diffusion.

-Week 15: Final project meetings
+Week 14: Final project meetings

 Individual/group meetings and work sessions for your final projects.